Noah Lyles: 2022 to present

-On July 21, 2022, during the World Athletics Championships on home soil in Eugene, Oregon, Lyles claimed his second global title in the 200 m and surpassed Michael Johnson's long standing record of 19.32 by running 19.31, which moved him to third on the world all-time list.
+On July 21, 2022, during the World Athletics Championships on home soil in Eugene, Oregon, Lyles claimed his second global title in the 200 m and surpassed Michael Johnson's long standing national record of 19.32 by running 19.31, which moved him to third on the world all-time list.
+Lyles went on to be part of the silver-winning team in the 4 × 100 m relay, where they were narrowly beaten by Canada.
 He capped his fine season in the Zürich Diamond League final with victory in 200 m, securing his fourth Diamond Trophy over the distance and fifth overall.
 Lyles was undefeated in his specialist event that year, breaking 20 seconds in all 12 of his races, including heats and finals.